cmu-db/benchbase/scripts/anonymization/README.md

 The columns of a table can be split into four categories:

 1. `ignore` - Columns that are ignored by the DP-mechanism.
-Left untouched
+Left untouched.
-2. `categorical` - Columns that contain categorical data
+2. `categorical` - Columns that contain categorical data.
 3. `continuous` - Columns of data on a continuous domain.
-Only numerical columns
+Only numerical columns.
 4. `ordinal` - Columns of ordinal meaning.
-Typically numerical columns with low numers of distinct values
+Typically numerical columns with low numers of distinct values.

 Each type of column requires its own XML-tag with each member of a type given as a separate tag.
 (See exampels below for clarification)